 "Classically the hardest roles to recruit are around digital development and architect roles.
 We start by using apprentices and graduates and then help training and growing people in roles.
 We are seeing we're able to bring people through that route, as well as attracting people in from outside."

 The cloud is also playing a growing role at the DVSA.
-MOT was the first national government service to be hosted at scale on Amazon Web Services, and the running cost of the service has been cut in half since it went live in the cloud.
+The MOT test was the first national government service to be hosted at scale on Amazon Web Services, and the running cost of the service has been cut in half since it went live in the cloud.

 Munson wants to move more services to the cloud to add flexibility of use and deployment without downtime.
 He also plans to introduce a new digital theory test once the currently outsourced contract for the service comes to an and is investigating whether machine learning can help spot unusual test patterns in garages.